aws-samples/ec2-lamp-server/README.md

 ### Using certbot-dns-route53 plugin

 Ensure that you have granted Route 53 hosted zone access by specifying `r53ZoneID` value in your CloudFormation stack.
-Run the below command based on web server type and read instructions carefully.
+From terminal, run the below command based on installed web server type and follow instructions.

 - Apache
   ```